ClementBobin/obsidian/administra/Integration and Acceptance Testing.md

 ### ✅ **Acceptance Testing**

 Acceptance testing confirms that the service meets the requirements of stakeholders and users.

+> [!Note] Involving real end-users in acceptance testing provides invaluable feedback on usability and functionality.

 - **Define Acceptance Criteria**: Establish clear, measurable criteria with stakeholders.